Get a free, no obligation personal loan quote with rates as low as 9.99%

 How Will Your Insurance Policy Be Affected?

-When you’ve permitted someone to use your vehicle and they get into an accident, any claims filed for damages will be made against your auto insurance policy.
-As such, your premiums may increase if the permitted driver gets into an accident or other type of incident where a claim must be filed.
+If you let someone use your vehicle and they get into an accident, any claims filed for damages will be made against your auto insurance policy.
+This applies even if the person you loaned your car to was not at fault for the incident.

-Can You Drive Your Friends Car With Your Insurance?
+Can You Drive Your Friend’s Car With Your Insurance?

 As mentioned earlier, auto insurance is associated with the car, not the driver.
 So, as long as the vehicle is insured, anyone can drive it, as long as the person has permission from the car owner and is legally operating the vehicle.